 Best Rate Guarantee on any online rates under the same terms

-Complimentary return airport transfers
+Complimentary return airport transfers for all stay over 3 nights

 Daily A la Carte Healthy, Continental, American or Asian Breakfast